magarena/magarena/release/README.txt

 PalladiaMors
 ShawnieBoy

-- use CardBuiler to generate proxy image when image is missing
+- use CardBuiler to generate proxy image when image is missing, known issues #577 #587 #588 #593

 - deprecate text mode, hide text mode option from game menu by default, add setting to turn it back on